-Ashtanga is a very dynamic form of yoga, in contrast to other yoga styles.
+Ashtanga is a very dynamic form of Yoga, in contrast to other Yoga styles.
 Dynamism means movement.
 Movement always means that some form of power is used.
-In doing so, the body warms up very quickly and allows us to enter poses with greater depth and experience them with more intensity.
-This releases more energy in less time, making it possible to hold poses for a shorter period of time and thus assume a larger number of poses within a sequence.
+In doing so, the body warms up very quickly and allows us to go deeper into the positions and perceive them with greater intensity.
+This releases more energy in less time, making it possible to hold poses for a shorter period of time and thus a larger number of poses can be done within a sequence.

-The many different poses means you can reach almost every corner of the body, allowing a free and unobstructed flow of energy – a wonderful feeling.
+Due to the numerous poses, we can reach almost every corner of the body, which leads to a free and unobstructed flow of energy – a wonderful feeling.

-Another enticing aspect of Ashtanga yoga is the fixed sequence of poses.
+Another enticing aspect of Ashtanga Yoga is the fixed sequence of poses.
 After all, it is only through constant repetition that we can deepen and refine our practice.
-The external routine, in which we combine breathing and movement, turns our full attention inwards.
-Breathing becomes the link between the outside world and our inner selves.
+Through the external routine, in which we combine breath and movement, our attention is directed inwards.
+The breath becomes the connecting link between outside and inside.
 Meditation in motion can be experienced.
-This form of practising yoga is an excellent tool for leading a conscious life off the mat.
+This form of practising Yoga is suitable as an excellent tool for leading a conscious life off the mat.

-In general terms, yoga means unity.
-Practising yoga initiates a change that forges an inner ambience that enables us to recognise the state of unity.
+In general terms, Yoga means unity.
+Practising Yoga initiates a change that forges an inner ambience that enables us to recognize the state of unity.
 The more connected we feel, the more beautiful, richer, more joyful, more ecstatic – the more fulfilled – our lives are.

 When teaching a yoga class, I work on the aspects described here together with my practising students.

-Ashtanga is a very dynamic form of yoga, in contrast to other yoga styles.
+Ashtanga is a very dynamic form of Yoga, in contrast to other Yoga styles.
 Dynamism means movement.
 Movement always means that some form of power is used.
-In doing so, the body warms up very quickly and allows us to enter poses with greater depth and experience them with more intensity.
-This releases more energy in less time, making it possible to hold poses for a shorter period of time and thus assume a larger number of poses within a sequence.
+In doing so, the body warms up very quickly and allows us to go deeper into the positions and perceive them with greater intensity.
+This releases more energy in less time, making it possible to hold poses for a shorter period of time and thus a larger number of poses can be done within a sequence.

-The many different poses means you can reach almost every corner of the body, allowing a free and unobstructed flow of energy – a wonderful feeling.
+Due to the numerous poses, we can reach almost every corner of the body, which leads to a free and unobstructed flow of energy – a wonderful feeling.

-Another enticing aspect of Ashtanga yoga is the fixed sequence of poses.
+Another enticing aspect of Ashtanga Yoga is the fixed sequence of poses.
 After all, it is only through constant repetition that we can deepen and refine our practice.
-The external routine, in which we combine breathing and movement, turns our full attention inwards.
-Breathing becomes the link between the outside world and our inner selves.
+Through the external routine, in which we combine breath and movement, our attention is directed inwards.
+The breath becomes the connecting link between outside and inside.
 Meditation in motion can be experienced.
-This form of practising yoga is an excellent tool for leading a conscious life off the mat.
+This form of practising Yoga is suitable as an excellent tool for leading a conscious life off the mat.

-In general terms, yoga means unity.
-Practising yoga initiates a change that forges an inner ambience that enables us to recognise the state of unity.
+In general terms, Yoga means unity.
+Practising Yoga initiates a change that forges an inner ambience that enables us to recognize the state of unity.
 The more connected we feel, the more beautiful, richer, more joyful, more ecstatic – the more fulfilled – our lives are.

 When teaching a yoga class, I work on the aspects described here together with my practising students.